FlavScents AInsights Entry for (+)-Nerolidol (CAS: 142-50-7)

 - Molecular Weight: 222.37 g/mol

 (+)-Nerolidol is a sesquiterpene alcohol characterized by its linear structure with three double bonds and a hydroxyl group.
-The presence of these functional groups contributes to its unique odor profile, which is often described as woody and floral.
-The structure-odor relationship is significant as the hydroxyl group enhances its solubility in alcohols and oils, making it a versatile ingredient in both flavors and fragrances.
+The presence of these functional groups contributes to its floral and woody aroma, making it a valuable component in both flavor and fragrance formulations.

 Citation hooks: FlavScents; PubChem; FEMA